Barry Bonds perjury case: Trial

 The judge had already excluded evidence which could not be connected to Bonds because of Anderson's refusal to testify about his alleged knowledge of Bonds' alleged connection to the evidence.
 The same applies to several other pieces of evidence, which Bonds' attorneys asked to be excluded in the January 10, 2011 filing.
 A hearing was set to be held on the exclusion of the testimony and the additional evidence on January 21, 2011.
 A report in the New York Times had earlier suggested it was likely that Bonds would not get prison time even if convicted, after pro cyclist Tammy Thomas received house arrest and probation for similar crimes in the BALCO scandal, in a case decided by the very same judge presiding over the Bonds case.

 Bonds' trial began on Monday March 21, 2011.
 The case was prosecuted by Assistant United States Attorneys Matthew Parrella and Jeffrey Nedrow.
 The defense team consisted of 8 lawyers.
-Allen Ruby, a partner at Skadden Arps Slate Meagher & Flom LLP, served as the lead attorney and was assisted by Sean Coutain and Patrick Hammon.
+Allen Ruby, a partner at Skadden Arps Slate Meagher & Flom LLP, served as the lead attorney and was assisted by Sean Contain and Patrick Hammon.
 Cris Arguedas, of Arguedas Cassman & Headley, served as second chair and was assisted by Ted Cassman and Michael Anderson.
 Appellate lawyers Dennis Riordan and Don Horgan drafted pre-trial motions and attended the trial in order to brief appellate issues in real time.

-Witnesses included Jeff Novitzky, Forment I.R.S Agent who conducted the BALCO money laundering investigation, which led to the discovery of illicit steroid sales; Steve Hoskins, Bonds' former personal assistant;
+Witnesses included Jeff Novitzky, Former I.R.S Agent who conducted the BALCO money laundering investigation, which led to the discovery of illicit steroid sales; Steve Hoskins, Bonds' former personal assistant;

 Larry Bowers, chemist from United States Anti-Doping Agency specializing in detecting drugs in blood and urine samples; Kimberly Bell, Bonds' former mistress; Mike Murphy, the Giant's equipment manager; Stan Conte; former Giants trainer; and Marvin Benard, Jason Giambi, and Jeremy Giambi, baseball players who acquired steroids from Greg Anderson.

 On April 13, 2011, a jury found Bonds guilty on the felony charge of obstructing justice.
 U.S. District Judge Susan Illston declared a mistrial on the three perjury charges, as the jury was unable to come to a unanimous verdict.

 Case number is U.S. v.
-Bonds, 07-00732, U.S. District Court, Northern District of California (San Francisco).
+Bonds, 07–00732, U.S. District Court, Northern District of California (San Francisco).
 Released documents of the case have been posted online.